 Skincare and makeup are the food to the skin.
 So how to choose the correct food for your skin.
 If we talk about certification there is no government certification, but the product can be verified as true vegan if it is run by vegan.org

-It is one of the few certifying organizing setups that follow few other labeling like Paraben free, Sulphate free, no animal derived, cruelty free etc.
+It is one of the few certifying organizing setups that follow few other labellings like Paraben-free, Sulphate-free, no animal-derived, cruelty-free etc.

 Many brands self-proclaim their product to be vegan and trademark themselves with the vegan logo, so you should be aware enough to know if the given product is a vegan beauty product or not.